-POWERFUL LDL-C REDUCTION AND LEQVIO® VS USUAL CARE ARM IN A REAL-WORLD SETTING1,2
+POWERFUL LDL-C REDUCTION AND LEQVIO® IN THE REAL-WORLD SETTING1,2

 Pivotal Trials